Dossier — Domain Model

 }

-filings (envelope) ↔ filing_forms (which forms are in the envelope) ↔ filing_attachments (which uploaded attachments accompany it).
+filings (workspace) ↔ filing_forms (which forms it contains) ↔ filing_attachments (uploaded exhibits).
 Amendments and conversions create new filings.
-The original filing's snapshot is immutable — replay against snapshot_at always returns the same values.
+A filed filing's overrides snapshot is immutable.

 Entry